 As an animal lover and someone who has had her fair share of cats, I have discovered there is a lot we can learn from them.
 Cats are multifaceted creatures with many moods, each which give us insight into things we should consider doing in our own lives.

 Take good care of yourself.
 Cats spend a great deal of time cleaning, preening, taking care of their teeth by biting things, and their nails (claws) by scratching things.
-Cats understand the role of good body maintenance in overall well being.
+Cats understand the role of good body maintenance in overall well-being.

-2. Relaxing: Cats have it when it comes to being able to take short naps, cat naps, throughout the day and would never deny themselves that comfort.
+Cats have it when it comes to being able to take short naps, cat naps, throughout the day and would never deny themselves that comfort.
 Cats know how and when to allow themselves a moment of indulgence in relaxation.
 We all could benefit from resting a bit more and worrying a lot less.

 Cats love basking in the sunlight, and while we should always use sunscreen and be aware of the dangers of too much sun, the sun is also healthy for us too!
 Cats know this.
 Us humans tend to be too shielded from our much needed Vitamin D either hostage in an office, or spending too much time channel surfing on the sofa.
 Spend some time in the sunlight and feel rejuvenated.

 Cats always seem to find a special place that is all theirs.
-It could be a specific chair, a box, a countertop, or the back of the sofa, but cats always claim a small section of your home as their own, and every other cat in the house, as well as the humans know this as “Their Space”.
+It could be a specific chair, a box, a countertop, or the back of the sofa.
+Cats always claim a small section of your home as their own, and every other cat in the house, as well as the humans, know this as “Their Space”.
 We all should have a section of our homes that is all ours.
 Much like the man cave, a reading nook, or a crafting room, cats know the value of having something of their own for a retreat from life’s interruptions.

 Cats are known for having a distinct attitude of being superior, even over us humans at times.
-We could take a lesson from cats in having a stronger ego, more self esteem, and while we do not need to develop a superiority complex most of us could benefit from knowing we are important, we are amazing, and we do have the ability to conquer our obstacles.
+We could take a lesson from cats in having a stronger ego, and more self-esteem.
+While we do not need to develop a superiority complex most of us could benefit from knowing we are important.
+We are amazing, and we do have the ability to conquer our obstacles.

 Always have one other living being in your life which you can count on a good cuddle from when you need it.
 We all need a connection to someone that we can count on to give us comfort.

 The main thing I have learned from cats is to take care of yourself and take care of others… please.